 Get exclusive member benefits & effect social change.
 Join Today

-Von Recklinghausen’s disease (VR) is a genetic disorder characterized by the growth of tumors on the nerves.
-The disease can also affect the skin and cause bones deformities.
-There are three forms of VR: neurofibromatosis type 1 (NF1), neurofibromatosis type 2 (NF2), and schwannomatosis, considered a variant of type 2.
+Von Recklinghausen’s disease (VRD) is a genetic disorder characterized by the growth of tumors on the nerves.
+The disease can also affect the skin and cause bone deformities.
+There are three forms of VRD:

-The most common form of VR is NF1.
+The most common form of VRD is NF1.
 This disease causes tumors called neurofibromas in the tissues and organs of the body.
-VR is one of the most common genetic disorders and affects about one in 3,500 people (Gerber, et al., 2009).
+According to the Dental Research Journal, VRD is one of the most common genetic disorders and affects about 1 in 3,000 people.

-VR tumors can become cancerous and management of this disease focuses on monitoring the tumors for cancerous changes.
+VRD tumors can become cancerous, and management of this disease focuses on monitoring the tumors for cancerous changes.

-VR affects the skin and the peripheral nervous system.
-The first symptoms are usually observed in childhood and affect the skin.
+VRD affects the skin and the peripheral nervous system.
+The first symptoms usually appear in childhood and affect the skin.

-Bone involvement from VR includes short stature, deformities of bones and scoliosis (abnormal curvature) of the spine.
+Bone involvement from VRD includes short stature, deformities of bones, and scoliosis, or abnormal curvature, of the spine.

-Diagnosis is based on the presence of multiple symptoms.
-Other diseases that can cause tumors must be eliminated.
-Patients with the symptoms will be asked about a family history of the disease.
+Diagnosis depends on the presence of multiple symptoms.
+Your doctor must rule out other diseases that can cause tumors.
+Your doctor will ask you about a family history of the disease if you have the symptoms of VRD.

-Doctors may look for neurofibromas inside the body using:
+Your doctor may also look for neurofibromas inside your body using MRI and CT scans.

-VR is a complex illness.
-Treatment must address many different systems of the body.
-Examinations in childhood must look for signs of abnormal development.
+VRD is a complex illness.
+Treatment must address many different organ systems within the body.
+Childhood exams should look for signs of abnormal development.
 Adults require regular screening for cancer caused by the tumors.

 Treatment in childhood includes: